HoseaCalvin/artistic-step/README.md

 # Artistic Step
 This is a shoe store application written in Java that uses JavaFX framework and XAMPP MySQL Database Engine.
+*The picture displayed on the bottom right is randomized, not retrieved from the actual database.

 ## Prerequisite
 1. Please install XAMPP first to be able to run the database engine.